The DataVic Access Policy (the Policy) requires Victorian government departments and agencies to make data available for re-use by the public.

 2.3 Linking a dataset to the data directory

-A metadata record is required by ‘technical support’ to create the data record on the data directory.
+The details you provide in this form are the metadata record required by ‘technical support’ to create the data record on the data directory.
 Metadata is listed information that describes and helps provide access to an information resource.
 Metadata provides contextual information to users.
 It helps them find information through searches and helps them understand how the information can be used.

 |Agency (if applicable)||Organisation with authority and accountability for the information asset.|